-For undergraduate students and working professionals with an eye for public service, nonprofit leadership, or nongovernmental organizations (NGOs), a Master of Public Administration (MPA) degree can be the key to advancement and mission-driven success.
-However, MPA degree programs aren’t always as well-known as their flashier counterparts like the MBA.
-It’s essential that you know what you’re getting into before committing to an MPA program.
+MPA degree programs aren’t always as well-known as their flashier counterparts like the MBA.
+Therefore it is essential that you know what you’re getting into before committing to an MPA program.

 Here at Post University, we understand the value of an MPA degree.
 But we also recognize that the program isn’t right for everybody.
 Below, we’ll outline a wide range of pros and cons that come with committing to an MPA program.